 If your organization has set up a usability testing program, it’s easy to include an accessibility specialist as part of the overall process.
 If not, you might want to consider adding a disability expert as part of your test team so that they can interact with participants during the test and help answer questions.

 The guidelines are based on standards developed by the World Wide Web Consortium (W3C), a global community that develops open standards for the web.
 WCAG is an international standard, approved as ” Web Content Accessibility Guidelines 2.0 ” and published by W3C in 2008; its main objective is to ensure that people with disabilities have access to the same information and services as others.

 WCAG provides a set of guidelines, each addressing specific groups of people with different needs for web content accessibility.
 The guidelines are not legislation or strict rules; they are just recommendations you can choose to follow or ignore depending on your site’s goals.
 Rather than burden you with a tremendous list of requirements, the WCAG guidelines are organized into 12 recommendations.
 As you implement each recommendation, your site will be more accessible to people with that particular disability or need.

 The UK government has also developed its own set of criteria for web accessibility, called the Digital Accessibility Good Practice Checklist, and they’ve also offered a tax incentive for companies to pass accessibility testing.

 Tools to Perform Accessibility Testing

-There are many tools that you can use to test the accessibility of your website and web applications.
-They are usually referred to as “screen readers who cannot see a screen, whether due to blindness or just low vision.
+You can use many tools to test the accessibility of your website and web applications.
+They are usually called “screen readers who cannot see a screen due to blindness or low vision.
 Tools like these help non-disabled users, especially designers, understand how disabled users perceive the information on their” since they help people with disabilities to use the same web tools as non-disabled users.